hauva69/pgn4web/trunk/chrome-extension/README.txt

 Other:

 about.html, manifest.json: help page
-the about.html page is currently assigned as the "options" page; once a "help" page is also available, consider splitting about.html in about_options.html (with settings and support sections) and about_help.html (features and support sections) with links to each other. http://crbug.com/29849
+verify the manifest syntax for the upcoming "help" page and update manifest.json if needed http://crbug.com/29849
 Should not require increasing minimum_chrome_version (new manifest entry ignored by older versions)